filippotoso/models-generator/README.md

 ## Configuration

-You can public the configuration file with the following command:
+You can publish the configuration file with the following command:

 ```
 php artisan vendor:publish --tag=config --provider="FilippoToso\ModelsGenerator\ServiceProvider"